Allied Professionals Cardiac Device Remote Monitoring Specialist (CDRMS) Exam

 The IBHRE Test Writing Committee in collaboration with National Board of Medical Examiners and Prometric designed the CDRMS certification examination.
 The CDRMS certification mark recognizes individuals who have successfully achieved a passing score on the IBHRE certification examination and maintain certification requirements, as set by IBHRE for providing remote monitoring of cardiac implantable electronic devices (CIEDs).

-Note: IBHRE will launch a new continuing competency program in 2022.
+Note: IBHRE will launch a new continuous competency program in 2022.
 Questions?
 Contact IBHRE at C3@ibhre.org.

 About the Exam: